Egypt: Heritage and Development in the Arab World

 Course overview

-The Cultural Heritage in the Arab World course explores architecture, art, manuscripts, libraries, monuments, poetry, dance and the natural environment, as well as the roles of non-governmental organizations, governments, the UN and diplomatic missions in promoting and protecting cultural heritage.
+Heritage and Development in the Arab World explores architecture, art, manuscripts, libraries, monuments, poetry, dance and the natural environment, as well as the roles of non-governmental organizations, governments, the UN and diplomatic missions in developing and protecting heritage.
 Our focus will be on the Arab world, specifically Southwest Asia and North Africa (SWANA, often referred to as the Middle East and North Africa).
-You will also examine cultural heritage more broadly in all its variations.

-By the end of this course, you will have developed a comprehensive understanding of the challenges facing cultural heritage in the Arab world, including the circulation of objects, the workings of museums, cultural production, colonial and post-colonial governance, global power dynamics and Indigenous and environmental activism.
-Reading and writing assignments are designed to enhance both your theoretical and practical knowledge, preparing you for careers in tourism, cultural and economic development, community-based projects, foreign service, military, international organizations, museums, funding agencies and more.
+By the end of this course, you will have a comprehensive understanding of the challenges facing heritage and development in the Arab world.
+Readings and the assignments are designed to enhance both your theoretical and practical knowledge, preparing you for careers in tourism, cultural and economic development, community-based projects, foreign service, military, international organizations, museums, funding agencies and more.

 Learning outcomes